2012 Gatorade Duels: Background

-The top 35 drivers were assigned to Gatorade Duel races based upon their qualifying positions in the Daytona 500.
-Drivers who qualified in odd-number positions competed in the first Duel along with the winner of the 2012 Daytona 500 pole.
-Competitors who qualified in even-numbered places took part in the second Duel.
-The drivers' finishing positions in both Duels determined their starting positions in the Daytona 500.
-Positions 40 to 42 were filled with the quickest drivers who did not qualify in the top 35.
-43rd place was occupied by an eligible past champion.
-In the event a past champion was not available, the 43rd position would be filled by the next-fastest driver.
-Two drivers outside the top 35 were eligible for two transfer spots in each Duel which allowed them to qualify for the Daytona 500.
+The top 35 drivers were assigned to Gatorade Duel races based on their Daytona 500 qualifying positions.
+The first Duel featured drivers who qualified in odd-numbered positions, as well as the 2012 Daytona 500 pole winner.
+The second Duel featured competitors who qualified in even-numbered positions.
+The results of both Duels determined the drivers' starting places in the Daytona 500.
+The fastest drivers who did not qualify in the top 35 filled positions 40 to 42.
+An eligible previous champion took the 43rd spot.
+In the absence of a former champion, the 43rd position would be filled by the next-fastest driver.
+Two eligible drivers outside the top 35 qualified for the Daytona 500 by winning two transfer slots in each Duel.

-After some of the cars' engines overheated while driving in packs during the 2012 Budweiser Shootout, NASCAR increased the engines' pressure release values from 25 psi to 28 psi to help reduce overheating and alleviate the effects of driving at high temperatures.
+After some of the cars' engines overheated while traveling in packs during the 2012 Budweiser Shootout, NASCAR increased the engines' pressure release values from 25 psi to 28 psi to help reduce overheating and mitigate the consequences of high-temperature driving.